GoogleChrome/web.dev/src/site/content/en/blog/native-lazy-loading/index.md

 ## Conclusion

-Baking in native support for lazy loading images and iframes can make it significantly easier for you to improve the performance of your web pages.
+Baking in native support for lazy-loading images and iframes can make it significantly easier for you to improve the performance of your web pages.

 Are you noticing any unusual behavior with this feature enabled in Chrome?
 [File a